hackclub/hackclub/workshops/micro_bit_flappy_bird/README.md

 })
 ```

-Now you can see obstacles created with spaces and moving towards the left.
+Now you can see obstacles created with a space of `2` blocks between them and moving towards the left.

 ![Moving left](https://cloud-70aevdanf.vercel.app/6crashing_obstacles.gif)

-## Step-7
+## Step 7: Game Over

 We are now in the last part of creating the Flappy Bird game.

-Right now nothing happens when the bird is hit by an obstacle.
+Right now nothing happens when the bird is hits an obstacle.
 We should end the game when the bird crashes into an obstacle.
 The built-in function `gameover()` ends the game and shows some cool animations.

-To do this, we have to iterate over the `obstacles` array and check if any `obstacle` sprite's coordinate is the same as the `bird`'s coordinate.
+To do this, we have to iterate over the `obstacles` array and check if any `obstacle` sprite's coordinates are the same as the `bird`'s coordinates.
 If this condition turns out to be true, we call the `gameover()` function.

 ```js
 let bird: game.LedSprite = null